Laura Fuentes

 Can You Make Mashed Potatoes Ahead of Time?

-Want to make mashed potatoes beforehand and store them?
-Go ahead!
-They hold well in the fridge for two days.
+If you want to make Southern mashed potatoes ahead, they’ll hold well in the fridge for two days.
 Take it out about 2 to 3 hours before serving time.
-Then, all you have to do is reheat them in the oven at 350F for about 20 to 30 minutes or until warmed through.
+Then, reheat them in the oven at 350F for about 20 to 30 minutes or until warmed through.

 How to Keep Mashed Potatoes Warm